Sheltopusik

 Conservation Status: Least Concern (LC) – IUCN Red List

-The sheltopusik (Pseudopus apodus), also commonly called Pallas's glass lizard, the European legless lizard, or the European glass lizard, is a species of large glass lizard found from Southern Europe to Central Asia.
+The Sheltopusik (Pseudopus apodus), also commonly called Pallas's Glass Lizard, the European Legless Lizard, or the European Glass Lizard, is a species of large glass lizard found from Southern Europe to Central Asia.

 The common name "sheltopusik" comes from Russian: желтопузик (zheltopuzik/želtopuzik), which translates most directly as "yellow-bellied".

 The sheltopusik can grow up to 135 cm (4.43 ft) in length.
 It has a brown color that is paler on the ventral surface and the head.
 It has a segmented, ring-like appearance that resembles a big earthworm, and it has lateral grooves, which are distinguishing folds of skin down either side.
 Occasionally, tiny (2-mm) back legs can be seen close to the cloaca.
-The ears, eyelids, and ventral scales of the sheltopusik readily identify it from a snake, even if the legs are hardly noticeable.
+The ears, eyelids, and ventral scales of the sheltopusik readily identify it as a snake, even if the legs are hardly noticeable.

 The European glass lizard might think that breaking through the shells of snails is an especially easy task due to their teeth and jaw structure.
 The sheltopusik, because of its size, usually reacts to provocation by biting, musking, and hissing.
 Comparatively speaking to certain other species that exhibit caudal autotomy, it is less likely to lose its tail.
 But it is because of these sporadic instances of caudal autotomy that the term "glass lizard" (or "glass snake") originated.
 The idea that the lizard can shatter like glass and then reconstruct itself stems from the possibility that its unleashed tail will break into pieces.
 In actuality, a missing tail regrows gradually but takes on a shorter, darker appearance.
 After a long while, the new tail could grow back to its full length.

 This species is found in dry, well vegetated rocky slopes, marquis, traditionally cultivated areas, and close to human settlements.
 In Iran, it has been collected in open grassy areas.
 It occurs in foothill plains and valleys of river, inhabited sparse deciduous forests, tugay-bushes, shrubs, hollows, woodland edges and foothills.
 Animals may be found hiding under bushes, among stones or in rodent burrows.
 It is common in gardens, vineyards and is sometimes found in agricultural land.
-The female lays between six and ten eggs in a clutch between mid-June and the beginning of July.
-It reaches sexual maturity in four years; in Crimea 4-13 eggs are laid in a clutch, with animals reaching maturity in 3-4 years.

 The sheltopusik inhabits open country, such as short grassland or sparsely wooded hills in Eurasia.